Jason Kehl

-Jason Kehl is a professional American rock climber known for his highball bouldering ascents, inspired artistic endeavors, and for his work shaping holds.
-In 2006, he was awarded the prestigious Everest Award for climbing, and is the first person to ever boulder a 5.14d grade route; The Fly (climb), Rumney, NH.
+Jason Kehl is a professional American rock climber known for his highball bouldering ascents and for his work shaping holds.
+In 2006, he was awarded the prestigious Everest Award for climbing.
+He is the first person to ever boulder (climb without a rope but with crash pads) a 5.14d grade route; The Fly (climb), Rumney, NH.

 Some of his other notable ascents are as follows: